 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1 cup freshly squeezed lime juice (about 5 medium to large limes)
+- 1 cup freshly squeezed lime juice (from about 5 medium to large limes)

 - 7 to 8 cups water

-- Optional garnish: fresh fruit (such as lime wedges or honeydew slices)
+- Optional garnishes: fresh fruit, such as lime wedges or honeydew slices

 Pour the lime juice into a large jug, and add 7 cups water.